Emanalytics7/MLOps-Pipeline-Template-FakeNewsDetection/README.md

 *Make your own project super cool!* :)

 # Project Overview
 This template is structured to support end-to-end machine learning workflows, from data ingestion to model deployment.
-Here's how our project is organized:
+Here's how the project is organized:

 ``` sh
 ├── api